MahamudM90/RESTRUANT-MENU/README.md

 # Restaurants-menu
-This is a Basic Level Restaurants-menu project & where we can filter items dynamically.
+This is the Basic Level Restaurants-menu project & where we can filter items dynamically.

 ## Deployed
 👉 Live Demo: [https://mahamudm90.github.io/RESTRUANT-MENU/](https://mahamudm90.github.io/RESTRUANT-MENU/)